ngine-io/scalr/README.md

 # Scalr - Autoscaling for Clouds

-Scalr allows to scale Cloud instances based on base config and policy checks in a configurable interval.
+Scalr allows to scale Cloud instances based on policy checks in a configurable interval.
 Scalr has 3 pluggable interfaces: config, cloud, policy.

 ## Cloud Plugins

 This is the connector to the API of your Cloud provider.
-It reads current available servers of your Scalr group and scales up and down based on a calcualtor factor:
+It reads current available servers of your Scalr group and scales up and down based on a calculation factor:

 - [Cloudscale.ch](https://www.cloudscale.ch/)
 - [Hetzner Cloud](https://www.hetzner.com/cloud)